-We began in 1965 as the Social Science Research Council, founded under a Royal Charter.
+We began in 1965 as the Social Science Research Council and held our first formal council meeting in January 1966.
 Our early structure consisted of social science committees that covered 14 disciplines, ranging from anthropology to statistics.

 In 1982 the Rothschild review recommended greater focus on empirical research and research related to public concerns.
 From 1983 we became the Economic and Social Research Council.
 Our new structure consisted of committees that addressed six areas: economic affairs, education and human development, environment and planning, government and law, industry and employment, and social affairs.